fartem/dev-stack/README.md

 ## About

-All libraries and tools using in projects.
+All libraries and tools that are using in projects.

 ## Platforms